Oberfohren Memorandum: Trial & anti-trial

 In July 1933, Marinus van der Lubbe, Ernst Torgler, Georgi Dimitrov, Blagoi Popov, and Vasil Tanev were indicted on charges of setting the Reichstag on fire and from 21 September to 23 December 1933, the Leipzig Trial, presided over by judges from the German Supreme Court (Reichsgericht) took place.
 Already dismissed as a fake, the memorandum was not taken note of.

-Nonetheless, international media generally disagreed with the trail's verdict and a countertrial was held in London by a group of lawyers, democrats and other anti-Nazis under the aegis of German Communist émigrés.
+Nonetheless, international media generally disagreed with the trial's verdict and a countertrial was held in London by a group of lawyers, democrats and other anti-Nazis under the aegis of German Communist émigrés.
 The chairman of the mock trial was British Labour Party barrister D. N. Pritt and the chief organiser was the KPD propaganda chief Willi Münzenberg.
-The other "judges" were Piet Vermeylen of Belgium; George Branting of Sweden; Vincent de Moro-Giafferi and Gaston Bergery of France; Betsy Bakker-Nort, a lawyer and member of parliament of the Netherlands for the progressive liberal party Free-thinking Democratic League; Vald Hvidt of Denmark; and Arthur Garfield Hays of the United States.
+The other "judges" were Piet Vermeylen of Belgium; Georg Branting of Sweden; Vincent de Moro-Giafferi and Gaston Bergery of France; Betsy Bakker-Nort, a lawyer and member of parliament of the Netherlands for the progressive liberal party Free-thinking Democratic League; Vald Hvidt of Denmark; and Arthur Garfield Hays of the United States.
 It ended with the conclusion that the defendants were innocent and the true initiators of the fire were to be found amid the leading Nazi Party elite.

 After World War II

 In 1951 the Lower Saxony interior ministry ordered author Fritz Tobias to undertake research on the event.
-Tobias came to the conclusion, that the memorandum was a product of Muenzenberg's Paris publishing house.
+Tobias came to the conclusion that the memorandum was a product of Muenzenberg's Paris publishing house.
 His history remains widely accepted as it was hardly ever contested by contemporary historians, mainly because he enjoyed a considerable degree of constitutional support from his employer.
 However, internationally the responsibility for the Reichstag fire remains a topic of debate and research.